truthixify/haven/SPEC.md

 | `metadata` | jsonb (nullable) | Structured data (scores, tiers, balances, etc.) |
 | `createdAt` | timestamp | Auto-generated |

-Adding a new provider (e.g. LinkedIn, Discord, Telegram) requires no schema change -- just insert a new row in the `connections` table with the appropriate `provider` value.
+Adding a new provider (e.g. LinkedIn, Discord, Telegram) requires no schema change.
+Just insert a new row in the `connections` table with the appropriate `provider` value.

 ### **4.1.2 TEE Modules**